cloudfoundry-samples/cf-ex-drupal/README.md

 ### Changes

-1. I include a custom list of HTTPD modules.
-This allows us to enable `mod_access_compat`, which is necessary because Drupal's `.htaccess` file still uses HTTPD 2.2 config.
+1. I include a [custom list of HTTPD modules](https://github.com/dmikusa-pivotal/cf-ex-drupal/blob/master/.bp-config/httpd/extra/httpd-modules.conf#L15).
+These are the same as the default, but I've added `mod_access_compat`, which is necessary because Drupal's `.htaccess` file still uses HTTPD 2.2 config.

-1. I add the following PHP extensions which are needed by Drupal.
+1. I [add the PHP extensions](https://github.com/dmikusa-pivotal/cf-ex-drupal/blob/master/.bp-config/options.json#L2) that are needed by Drupal.

-  - bz2
-  - zlib
-  - curl
-  - mcrypt
-  - gd
-  - pdo
-  - pdo_mysql
-  - apc
-  - mbstring

-1. I add a custom build pack extension, which downloads Drupal on the remote server.
+1. I add a [custom build pack extension](https://github.com/dmikusa-pivotal/cf-ex-drupal/blob/master/.extensions/drupal/extension.py), which downloads Drupal on the remote server.
 This is not strictly necessary, but it saves me from having to upload a lot of files on each push.
-The version of Drupal that's installed is listed in this file, `.extensions/drupal/extension.py`.
+The version of Drupal that will be installed is [here](https://github.com/dmikusa-pivotal/cf-ex-drupal/blob/master/.extensions/drupal/extension.py#L15).

-1. We include a copy of the default settings from the standard Drupal install.
-This is modified to pull the database configuration from the `VCAP_SERVICES` environment variable, which is populated with information from services that are bound to the app.
+1. I include a [copy of the default settings from the standard Drupal install](https://github.com/dmikusa-pivotal/cf-ex-drupal/blob/master/htdocs/sites/default/settings.php).
+This is [modified](https://github.com/dmikusa-pivotal/cf-ex-drupal/blob/master/htdocs/sites/default/settings.php#L216-L251) to pull the database configuration from the `VCAP_SERVICES` environment variable, which is populated with information from services that are bound to the app.
 Since we bind a MySQL service to our app in the instructions above, we search for that and automatically configure it for use with Drupal.

 ### Caution